Transgender rights in the United Kingdom

+Legal rights

+The current legal framework for trans rights included protections under the Equality Act 2010 until an amendment in 2025, which prohibited discrimination on the basis of gender reassignment.

-Trans people have been able to change their passports and driving licences to indicate their preferred binary gender since at least 1970.
+Despite these protections, concerns have been raised by human rights organisations, medical professionals, and advocacy groups about the adequacy of access to gender-affirming healthcare, long NHS waiting times, and the social and political climate surrounding trans rights.
+The topic has become increasingly prominent in public discourse, with growing visibility of trans people, media coverage, and policy debates shaping the landscape of rights and recognition in recent years.Trans people have been able to change their passports and driving licences to indicate their preferred binary gender since at least 1970.
 Transgender people were, prior to the ruling in Corbett v Corbett, able to have their birth certificate informally amended to reflect their gender identity.
 The ruling prevented the amendment of the sex marker on birth certificates for other than clerical errors.
-The 2002 Goodwin v United Kingdom ruling by the European Court of Human Rights resulted in parliament passing the Gender Recognition Act of 2004 to allow people to apply to change their legal gender, through application to a tribunal called the Gender Recognition Panel.
+The 2002 Goodwin v United Kingdom ruling by the European Court of Human Rights resulted in parliament passing the Gender Recognition Act 2004 to allow people to apply to change their legal gender, through application to a tribunal called the Gender Recognition Panel.
 The application requires the submission of medical evidence and a statutory declaration.
 The tribunal is made up of medical and legal members appointed by the Lord Chancellor.

 Anti-discrimination measures protecting transgender people have existed in the UK since 1999, and were strengthened in the 2000s to include anti-harassment wording.
-Later in 2010, gender reassignment was included as a protected characteristic in the Equality Act.
+Gender reassignment was included as a protected characteristic in the Equality Act 2010.
 With the 2013 introduction of same-sex marriage, it became possible for a spouse to legally change their gender without requiring a divorce in the UK, with the exception of Northern Ireland, where this became an option nearly a decade later on 13 January 2020.